Layheng-Hok/Shenzhen-Metro/README.md

 Despite both being SQL-based databases, PostgreSQL is approximately 16 times faster when it comes to write time.
 This might be due to differences in database engine architecture and driver implementation (`postgresql-42.2.5.jar` for PostgreSQL and `mysql-connector-j-8.3.0.jar` for MySQL).

+## Part 2: API Design
+### Requirements
+Part 2 of the project focuses on providing the basic functionality of accessing the database system by building a backend library which exposes a set of application programming interfaces (APIs).
+Note that there is also an additional dataset needed to be imported, hence requires an updated database implementation (can be found at ./Project2/DataImport).

+[*[Read the detailed requirements]*](https://github.com/Layheng-Hok/Shenzhen-Metro/blob/main/ProjectInfo/CS307-Spring24-Project2-Requirements.pdf)

+### API Features

+- Add, modify, delete a station
+- Add, modify, delete a line
+- Place one or more stations at a specified order on a line
+- Remove a station from a line
+- Search the name of the stations that are the n-th station ahead or behind a specific station on a line
+- Add, modify, delete a bus at a station's exit gate
+- Add, modify, delete a landmark at a station's exit gate
+- Board and exit functionality for a user with a national ID or a travel card
+- View ongoing rides
+- Multi-parameter filter for ride records
+- View each passenger's personal information
+- Query shortest routes between two stations
+- Add and appropriately utilize the status of stations, such as operational, under construction, and closed
+- Add and appropriately utilize different classes of a ride (economy and business)

+### Preview